ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R3]**	There MUST be a legally binding contract, however simple and temporary, before a commercial transaction — such as an order — between parties takes place.

 For example, the contract and the order can be combined into a single document for a single transaction.
 However, there must be a legal framework in place to provide context for monies that are exchanged and settled.
-The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI) defined in section 2.6.
+The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI) defined in section [2.6 Baseline Protocol Instance](#26-baseline-protocol-instance).
 The requirements below are to be understood solely within the context of this document.
 They are not meant to be generalized beyond this context.

 **[D1]**   The contract SHOULD be in an electronic form.